astalke/OS4_Tests/README.md

 ## Available tests
 * **simple_api** - simple tests for API compliance.
 * **complex_api** - additional tests for API compliance.
+* **nondeterministic** - tests that use the fact that process with best bidd monopolises the processor.

 ## Running tests
 To run tests, just run ./run_tests.sh on MINIX.